Impossible (Captain Hollywood Project song): Critical reception

-James Hamilton from Music Weeks RM Dance Update viewed it as a "girl wailed gruffy rapped cheesy typical German techno-pop bounder".
-Tony Cross from Smash Hits praised the track, giving it four out of five.
+James Hamilton from Music Weeks RM Dance Update named it a "girl wailed gruffy rapped cheesy typical German techno-pop bounder" in his weekly dance column DJ directory.
+Tony Cross from Smash Hits praised the track, giving it a score of four out of five.
 He wrote, "Front man Tony Dawson-Harrison [...] has come up with a monster dance hit that's impossible not to shake down to.
-It has the Euro flavour of hits like Culture Beat's "Mr Vain" (which Tony had a hand in) with a powered-up rap beginning.
+It has the Euro flavour of hits like Culture Beat's 'Mr Vain' (which Tony had a hand in) with a powered-up rap beginning.
 Then it grows to its hypnotic vocal chant — "I find you're a little impossible" - which is packed full of attitude.
 Expect it to chart very high."

 Chart performance

-"Impossible" was a notable hit on the charts in Europe, entering the top 10 in Denmark (9), Finland (6), Portugal (3), Spain (9), and Sweden (4), as well as on MTV's European Top 20.
+"Impossible" was a notable hit on the charts in Europe, entering the top 10 in countries like Denmark (9), Finland (6), Portugal (3), Spain (9), and Sweden (4), as well as on MTV's European Top 20.
 Additionally, the single was a top-20 hit in Austria (15), Germany (12), Lithuania, the Netherlands (14) and Switzerland (18).
 On the Eurochart Hot 100, "Impossible" debuted at number 37 in November 1993, after charting in Denmark, Germany, the Netherlands, Spain and Switzerland.
-It peaked at number 20 in December, as well as number three on the European Dance Radio Chart.
-In the United Kingdom, the single reached number 29 in its first week at the UK Singles Chart, on 6 February, but fared better on the UK Music Week Dance Singles chart, peaking at number 14.
-Outside Europe, "Impossible" was a top-10 hit in Israel, peaking at number nine.
+It peaked on the chart at number 20 in December, as well as number three on the European Dance Radio Chart.
+In the United Kingdom, the single reached number 29 in its first week at the UK Singles Chart, on 6 February, with only two weeks inside the chart, but fared better on the UK Music Week Dance Singles chart, peaking at number 14.
+Outside Europe, "Impossible" was a top-10 hit also in Israel, where it peaked at number ten in its third week on the chart, on 7 December 1993.
+It spent 6 weeks inside the Israeli top 30.

 Music video

-The music video for "Impossible" was directed by Apollon and did for unknown reasons not feature Kim Sanders, but German singer Petra Spiegl.
-The video was later made available on Altra Moda Music's official YouTube channel in 2017, having generated almost ten million views as of early 2024.
+The accompanying music video for "Impossible" was directed and produced by Apollon Bild&Film and filmed in Sweden.
+It did for unknown reasons not feature Kim Sanders, but German singer Petra Spiegl.
+The video received active rotation on MTV Europe and was B-listed on Germany's VIVA in December 1993 and February 1994.
+"Impossible" was later made available on Altra Moda Music's official YouTube channel in 2017, having generated more than 12 million views as of late 2025.